 This will mean that the lower of either the rent charged or the Local Housing Allowance rate will be used to calculate Housing Benefit entitlement.

-If you are single and under 35 years of age your claim for Housing Benefit may only be based on the Local Housing Allowance shared room rate.
+If you are single and under 35 years of age with no dependant children your claim for Housing Benefit will be based on the Local Housing Allowance 'shared accommodation' rate.

 This change in regulation could have a serious impact on your budget and your ability to pay the rent.

 Example of how the change could affect payments

 The following example is based on current Local Housing Allowance rates for Market Harborough area, assuming maximum benefit is paid :